nekitivlev/CompoundExpressions/CompoundExpressionsProposal.md

 ### Benefits of adding compound expressions in `if`

-1. **Enhanced Code Clarity:** Directly declaring variables within `if` conditions leads to cleaner, more understandable code.
+1. **Enhanced Code Clarity:** Directly declaring variables within `if` conditions lead to cleaner, more understandable code.

 2. **Reduced Boilerplate:** Eliminates the need for nested `let` blocks or separate variable checks, streamlining null handling.

-3. **Improved Safety and Consistency:** Localizing variable declarations within `if` conditions ensures immutability and reduces the risk of unintended side effects, aligning with Kotlin's emphasis on safety and predictability.
+3. **Improved Safety and Consistency:** Localizing variable declarations within `if` conditions ensure immutability and reduces the risk of unintended side effects, aligning with Kotlin's emphasis on safety and predictability.